ROCm/rocprofiler-sdk/source/docs/conceptual/comparing-with-legacy-tools.rst

      - Supports input text and XML format
      - Only supports input text format
      - Input support for text, YAML and JSON formats
-     - | # Its not possible to check for valid text file.
+     - | # It's not possible to check for valid text file.
 Hence rocprofv3 supports strongly typed input formats.
        | # YAML and JSON formats are more readable and easy to maintain.
        | # Allows flexibility to add more features for the tool input
      -